 For Windows 7, browse to the Hw7\A88 folder.

 Select AMD-RAID Controller and click Next to load the driver and continue the OS installation.
+After the driver installation, you can proceed with the Windows XP installation.

 B. Installing Windows XP (32-bit)